Most instagrammers want to obtain 10000 followers but why?

 - Higher conversions due to access to ‘swipe-up’ on Instagram Stories

 Several ways to publish

 There’s a lot of Instagram these days with no less than 7 different ‘channels’ that you can publish to:

 There are many different formats, styles and content types too such as photos, images, videos, memes, GIFs, emojis and products.
 But this doesn’t have to be overwhelming if you follow a clear Instagram marketing strategy which will help you skyrocket your Instagram to 10000 followers.

 Let’s split the strategy into 10 easy to follow steps.
 Below I’m going to share 2 steps that will get you off to a great start in growing your followers.
-For the 8 further steps on how to skyrocket your Instagram to 10000 followers, book your place on my virtual Social Media Masterclass: 10 steps to 10000 followers with Amie Barlow, Influencer coach.
+For the 8 further steps on how to skyrocket your Instagram to 10000 followers, book your place on my virtual Social Media Masterclass: 10 steps to 10000 followers on 25 May 2021 with Amie Barlow, Influencer coach.
 More on that below.

 Step 1 – Optimise your Profile to help you reach 10000 followers